+Ealing’s resident led play streets scheme means that people living in the borough can apply for monthly road closures to enable children to play out safely in their streets.
 If you live in Ealing and are interested in playing out sessions on your street one of the local street organisers is happy for your to get in touch – you can email her here.
-You can read about how to apply here on the Ealing Council website also contact Renee McCaw at the council for any further details of how the scheme works the council will provide residents with a box of useful equipment to get your playing out sessions going.
-You can also contact London Play’s Street Play Advocacy worker Richard Driffield for support.
+You can read about how to apply here on the Ealing Council website.
+The council will provide residents with a box of useful equipment to get your playing out sessions going.
+There is an Ealing Play Streets Facebook group you can join too.